 The two agreed to collaborate, and in 1998 they launched the website History of Women in Mariachi Music, the first of its type.
 In 2002 Nancy Muñoz—who specializes in video, audio, photography and web design—joined the team.
 Nancy would remain Laura’s best friend until the end of her life.
-The trio presented several lectures, exhibits, and brochures related to the history of women in the mariachi.
+The trio presented several lectures, an exhibit, and a booklet related to the history of women in the mariachi.

 In August of 2007, Laura and Nancy traveled to Mexico City to meet with a group of elderly female mariachi musicians who had been pioneers in their genre.
 By this time, a considerable amount of tension had developed between Laura and Leonor, due to fundamental differences in methodology.
 Leonor had a doctorate in education and insisted on strict adherence to the ethnographic research techniques she had learned in graduate school, whereas Laura was more of an intuitive ethnomusicologist, and she found it difficult to view things from Leonor’s perspective.
 Laura didn’t want Leonor to participate in the Mexico City trip, since she wanted to use this research for her own graduate thesis.
 Although Leonor found out about the trip and showed up later on her own, she wasn’t invited to take part in the project.
 The “perfect” team was showing signs of strain.